1. Jainism was founded by__________.

 Explanation: Digambara monks renounced clothes as a symbol of detachment.

-34. Shvetambara literally means:
+34. Shvetambara literally means__________.

 A) Sky-clad